 Bighorns vanished from Yosemite in 1914, due largely to disease, hunting and predation.
 Long before the species was declared federally endangered in 2000, efforts were underway to save the Sierra’s wild sheep.
 In the 1980s, with support from our donors, the National Park Service reintroduced Sierra Nevada bighorn sheep near Yosemite’s eastern border.
 In 2015, again with donors’ help, biologists released a bighorn herd in the Cathedral Range, marking a milestone: the first wild sheep in the heart of the Yosemite Wilderness in more than 100 years.

-Partnering with Yosemite National Park, California Department of Fish and Wildlife, and Sierra Nevada Bighorn Sheep Foundation.
+Project partners: Yosemite National Park, California Department of Fish and Wildlife, and Sierra Nevada Bighorn Sheep Foundation.